The miraculous rice from Ise shrine

 We hope that the natural energy of Isehikari will spread around the world and we are actively exporting to Europe and America.

 From Japan to Monaco

-Isehikari is the only rice from Japan authorized to bear the coat of arms of Monaco.
+Isehikari is the only rice in Japan that has been authorized to bear the coat of arms of the Prince of Monaco.

 It is currently on sale at the Japanese restaurant MC by Kodera, which is also a licensed official supplier to H.S.H. the Sovereign Prince of Monaco, and tells the story of Ise Jingu Shrine and Isehikari rice to the people of Monaco who love Japan.